Astros vs. Dodgers Player Props Betting Odds

 Bregman Stats

-- Bregman has recorded 71 hits with nine doubles, two triples, 10 home runs and 39 walks.
-He has driven in 44 runs with four stolen bases.
+- Bregman has 73 hits with 10 doubles, two triples, 11 home runs and 41 walks.
+He has driven in 48 runs with four stolen bases.

 Bregman Recent Games